 Dr Sadani Cooray graduated from University College London with an MSc in General and Medical Microbiology in 1998 and from the University of Oxford with an MSc by Research in Genetics/Neuroscience in 2001.
 She worked at the Medical Research Council, Harwell and the Public Health England, Colindale before joining the William Harvey Research Institute in 2003.
 She was awarded a PhD in Endocrinology in 2006 from QMUL under the guidance of Prof. Adrian Clark.
 During her PhD she played a major role in establishing the function of the MRAP (Melanocortin Receptor Accessory) Protein, which is encoded by a novel gene that was mutated in patients with Familial Glucocorticoid Deficiency type 2.

-In 2013 she was awarded a lectureship (HEFCE) in Pharmacology and was appointed the Programme Director for the new BSc degree in Pharmacology & Innovative Therapeutics (WHRI), which she implemented in 2015, and the BSc Biomedical Sciences/Pharmacology degree (SBCS &SMD) having designed the entire pharmacology curriculum for both.
+In 2013 she was awarded a lectureship (HEFCE) in Pharmacology and was appointed the Programme Director for the new BSc degree in Pharmacology & Innovative Therapeutics (WHRI), which she implemented in 2015 having designed the entire pharmacology curriculum.
 In 2016 she became a member of the British Pharmacological Society (BPS) Expert Panel on pharmacology curriculum development.

 Dr Cooray was promoted to Senior Lecturer in 2016.
-She is a Fellow of the Higher Education Academy having gained her PGCAP.
 She was a QMUL nominee for the National Teaching Fellowship Scheme Award 2017.
 She won the WHRI Excellence in Education Prize in 2016.
 She became a Reader in 2021.

 Teaching and Administration